coda/packs-sdk/docs/guides/advanced/authentication.md

 ### Entering manually

 To require the user to enter the endpoint URL, set the `requiresEndpointUrl` field to `true`.
-For additional validation you can also set the `endpointDomain` field to the root domain that all subdomains share,
+If you are expecting a subdomain, for additional validation set the `endpointDomain` field to the root domain that all subdomains share.

 ```ts
 pack.setUserAuthentication({